+Both conferences are offering presentations by national speakers, as well as drawing on the expertise of Alaskan professionals.
 These conferences offer a great opportunity to learn new information and skills, reflect on the work that you do, and network with peers who are equally concerned about the importance and promotion of behavioral health.
-Mental health clinicians, substance abuse counselors, early interventionists, university faculty, health practitioners, child protection and juvenile justice workers, court staff, family support workers, parent educators, foster parents, and early care and learning professionals will be attending and providing us the opportunity to expand our viewpoint and broaden our thinking about this field.
+Mental health clinicians, substance abuse counselors, early interventionists, university faculty, health practitioners, child protection and juvenile justice workers, court staff, family support workers, parent educators, foster parents, and early care and learning professionals will be attending and providing us an opportunity to expand our viewpoint and broaden our thinking about this field.

-The Alaska Department of Health and Social Services, the Department of Education and Early Development, the Alaska Mental Health Trust Authority, the University of Alaska’s School of Social Work, the University of Alaska’s Child Welfare Academy, the Alaska Mental Health Board, Alaska Child Trauma Center, the Alaska Association of Infant and Early Childhood Mental Health, the All Alaska Pediatric Partnership welcome you and hope that you will join us for this exciting opportunity to learn, connect with partners, and support Alaska’s children!
+The Alaska Department of Health and Social Services, the Department of Education and Early Development, the Division of Disability and Senior Services, the Alaska Mental Health Trust Authority, the University of Alaska’s Child Welfare Academy, thread, the Alaska Association of Infant and Early Childhood Mental Health, and the All Alaska Pediatric Partnership welcome you and hope that you will find this an exciting opportunity to learn, connect with partners and support Alaska’s children and youth!